eveshogweyore/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 4-listmorefiles script displays the current directory's contents, including hidden files, in long format.

 The 5-listfilesdigitonly script displays current directory including hidden files in numerical order.

+The 6-firstdirectory creates a directory in the /tmp directory